inanimatestructure--/FinanceApp/README.md

 # StockFinanceApp
 grabbing stock data from Alpha Vantage and inserting it in some web or software format

-Install NodeJS, electron and plotly
+Install NodeJS, electron and plotly and unirest
-Install unirest:

 ` $ npm init `
 ` $ npm install unirest `